Natural History in a World after Truth Panel Discussion

 How should we as natural historians and scientists phrase our messages when science as a discipline is coming into question?
 This panel of highly distinguished thinkers will explore the challenges and opportunities of conducting research and conserving natural heritage in a world where scientific observation must fight for credibility with social media, while the planet and its ecosystems are becoming increasingly imperiled.
 What are the roles, potentials, and constraints for natural history museums and for conservation in general over the next decades?

 Moderator: Dr. Emlyn Koster, Director, North Carolina Museum of Natural Sciences; Board Member, ICOM NATHIST

-Dr. Kirk Johnson–director of the Smithsonian’s National Museum of Natural History
+Panelists: Dr. Kirk Johnson, Director, Smithsonian National Museum of Natural History

-Dr. Douglas Jones–director of the Florida Museum of Natural History and president of the American Alliance of Museums
+Dr. Douglas S. Jones, Director, Florida Museum of Natural History; Professor of Biology and Geology, University of Florida; President, American Alliance of Museums

 Join us in investigating the creepy and awesome creatures that call the museum home!
 Meet live animals, examine amazing specimens, and participate in fun, hands-on activities.
 Trick-or-treat around dinosaurs and mummies at stations throughout the museum, and wear a costume* to receive a small prize!

 Live Animal Presentation with Stephanie Arne

 Stephanie Arne, first female host of Mutual of Omaha’s Wild Kingdom show, will do a one-hour animal presentation.